saifyahya/reading-notes/Readings/Class6.md

 ## OOP
 - Class is the container for similar type methods and interfaces, it represents a general form of something like a general rectangle, while object is an instance of the class that have its own states and behaviors, example: a rectangle with specific width and height.
 - Inheritance: it is a useful concept in OOP, it provides code reusability and satisfy DRY (Don't Repeat Your Self) principle.
-It allows similar type classes to inherit states, behaviors and interfaces from other classes.
-There is a class called super class, example: Student, and a sub-class that inerits from supder classes common states and behaviours, example: FirstYearStudent.
+It allows similar type classes to inherits states, behaviors and interfaces from other classes.
+There is a class called super class, example: Student, and a sub-class that inerits from super classes common states and behaviors, example: FirstYearStudent.

 ## Java *Static* keyword
 *Static methods* are also called *class methods*, because the are bind to the class itself not to the object and can be used directly by the class name without need to inistaniate an object.
 Making a variable *Static* means we can access it without need to inistaniate an object from the class, `ClassName.variableName`.